zachkoehn/aquatic_food_justice_model/README.md

 The repository also includes some data files used in the analysis:
 * all_national_indicators.csv - All data pulled into the Bayesian model scripts in the model folder.
 This includes all variables considered, but not all variables are used in the model.
 * bayesian_model_variables.csv - Only includes the data (cleaned and transformed) that are in the predictor, nuisance and response (denoted by _response) variables.
+* policy_nvivo_keyword_extract.csv - Keywords for the barriers to participation in national policy documents,extracted using NVivo.
 * meow_climatic_zone.csv - Climatic data used in the model folder.
 * requirements.txt - Text file used by Python-based scripts in the model folder.